edendd/liftoff-assignments/P2-Project_Outline/README.md

 - User login - user will be able to create accounts if they are interested to write something (articles) and to access this app.
 - Create post - user can create a post, they can write it down for other users.
 - CRUD - users will be able to create articles about something, read, update if it's necessary and delete.
--
 ### Technologies
 Node js, express for server side, react for client and SQL Server for data base.

 ### What I'll Have to Learn
- I'll learn how to create responsive webpages, connecting front-end with back-end, I'll learn how HTTP requests will work.
+ I'll learn how to create responsive webpages, connecting front-end with back-end, learn how HTTP requests will work.

 ### Project Tracker
 Link to your Trello board here